TikTok, known as Douyin in its home market, was launched in China in September 2016. It was pushed out globally as TikTok the following year.

 Source: Sensor Tower

-Around 42% of this revenue – or $1.5 million – came from the US, where the increase in spending measures 144%.
+Around 42% of revenue up until this point – or $1.5 million – came from the US, where the increase in spending measures 144%.
 This just outstrips spending in China, which at $1.4 million represents 39% of the total.
 Notably, however, Chinese Android users were not included in the total, so we can safely assume that ByteDance’s home country is the number one source of revenue.
-In total, users had spent $50 million on TikTok/Douyin as of the end of October 2018.
+In total, users had spent $50 million on TikTok as of the end of October 2018.

-Chinese revenue is further strengthened by a key difference between Douyin and TikTok, which is the former includes paid advertising.
-Short-form video is a growth area in China in terms of revenue. iResearch Consulting Group estimate that around $2 billion in revenue was brought in by these apps over 2018 (RMB 14 billion).
+Short-form video has been earmarked a key revenue generator in China. iResearch Consulting Group estimate that around $2 billion in revenue was brought in by these apps over 2018 (RMB 14 billion).
 This would represent 521% growth over 2018.
 They predict we’ll continue to see strong growth over 2019 and 2020, albeit at a more sustainable rate of 134% and 71% respectively.
-This would result in revenue of $4.8 billion and $8.2 roughly.
+This would generate revenue of $4.8 billion and $8.2 roughly.